 There is no annual fee for using the card, but there are some associated rates and fees that could impact you as a Capital One cardholder:

-- Cash Advance: You’ll be charged either $10 or 3% of the total amount of the advance, whichever is greater.
+- Cash Advance: You’ll be charged 3% of the amount of the cash advance, but not less than $3.

 - Late Payment: If you miss your payment due date, you could be subject to a late fee of up to $39.